…by Russia Today, Moscow

 Choudary faces up to 10 years in prison when he is sentenced on September 6.

-Posted by Jim W. Dean, Managing Editor on August 22, 2016, With 1908 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on August 22, 2016, With 1910 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.